Olivier Rousteing: Balmain, 2009–2025

 Rousteing joined Balmain in 2009.
 During his early time at Balmain he worked closely with Christophe Decarnin, the then French fashion house's creative director.

 On 26 April 2011, at 25 years old, Rousteing replaced Decarnin as the creative director of Balmain.
 While he liked Decarnin's aesthetic, he wanted to orient the label towards the finer aspects of French couture.
 At the time of his appointment, Rousteing was a relatively unknown designer, and brought a much-needed fresh take on the brand's aesthetic that remains to this day.
 He has been credited with adding an Asian influence to the clothing, as Asia comprises a huge part of the brand's buyers.
 Rousteing says his age, initial anonymity, and especially race led to grumblings amongst the fashion establishment.
 "People were like, 'Oh my God, he's a minority taking over a French house!'"
 Rousteing told Out magazine in 2015.

 Since his arrival, menswear now accounts for 40 percent of Balmain's revenue.
 While the company did not release figures, it was estimated that Balmain's revenue increased 15 to 20 percent between 2012 and 2015.
 Rousteing opened a Balmain store in London, Balmain's first stand-alone boutique outside of Paris.
 A New York City store opened in SoHo in April 2016.
 Other stores are in the planning stage.

 With the help of celebrity friends like Kim Kardashian, Kelly Rowland, Jennifer Lopez, Rihanna, Björk, Beyoncé, Justin Bieber, Nicki Minaj, Chris Brown, EMFAM and various models, including those from Victoria's Secret, Rousteing helped Balmain become the first French label to surpass one million followers on Instagram.

 In 2022, Rousteing signed with the Creative Artists Agency "to explore new business-building opportunities in entertainment and popular culture that are complementary to his role as Balmain creative director."

 On 5 November 2025, Rousteing announced his departure from Balmain, after 14 years as creative director.

+Rabbane, 2026–present day

+At the 2026 Met Gala, Rousteing designed a custom sheer gown for Beyoncé, featuring a crystal skeleton motif, a feathered train and a crown.
+It was his first independent project after leaving Balmain.

+In July 2026, Rousteing was appointed creative director of Rabanne, succeeding Julien Dossena, who had led the fashion house for 13 years.